-This healthier Italian Wedding Soup is a huge fave at my house.
+This Healthy Italian Wedding Soup is a huge fave at my house.
 The tender meatballs, made from chicken and flavored with old world spicing and a touch of ricotta just “make” this soup.
-Nestled into a rich broth brimming with hearty vegetables, it is so delicious, no one will notice how healthy it is!
+They just nestled right into the rich broth brimming with hearty vegetables.
+It is so delicious, no one will notice how healthy it is!

 This recipe was a long time coming, mainly due to issues with the meatballs.
 Nearly every recipe I tried failed me (the first was about 15 years ago!) until I finally came up with my own.
 I just couldn’t let it go and I’m glad I didn’t.
-The Chicken & Ricotta Meatballs are so fantastic, sometimes they get gobbled up before the soup is made…
+The Chicken & Ricotta Meatballs are so fantastic, sometimes they get gobbled up before the Healthy Italian Wedding Soup is made…

 I was surprised to learn that Italian Wedding Soup is actually a Minestrone.
 The name comes not from being served at weddings but because the soup is a marriage of flavors.
-Once you have a great meatball, well the rest of the recipe is easy!
+And once you have a great meatball for the soup, the rest is gravy. ahem, the rest is soup?